 Brigitte Folz, LICSW

 Brigitte oversees the outpatient community mental health and substance use disorder programs at Harborview.
 She has been in the social work field for over 25 years and on the PHC board since 2011.
 Brigitte is impressed by the dedicated work of the board and PHC’s program staff, and notes that PHC provides an important safety net for very vulnerable members of the Harborview patient community.

-Dr. Pamela H. Mitchell - Vice President
+Dr. Pamela H. Mitchell - President

 Department of Nursing and Health Systems, University of Washington

 Pam is a professor of Nursing and Health Systems, as well as the Executive Associate Dean of Nursing.
 She is also an adjunct Professor of Health Services in the School of Public Health.
 She has been involved in the work of PHC since its inception through Plymouth Church, UCC.
 For the past 15 years she has led research teams to improve the health of people with chronic illness who also suffer depression, work which also intersects with the goals of Plymouth Healing Communities.

 Administrator, Seattle Mennonite Church